trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

   }
 }
 ```
-For more information, please see the Solidity documentation on [Compiler Input and Output JSON Description](http://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description) for the various possible settings.
+For more information, please see the Solidity documentation on [Compiler Input JSON Description](https://docs.soliditylang.org/en/latest/using-the-compiler.html#input-description) for the various possible settings.
 Note that customizing `stopAfter` and `outputSelection` are not currently supported.

 ### vyper